hemantsharma1498/hemantsharma1498/README.md

     </h2>
   <p>
     A scalable Image hosting website, similar to  Imgur and Flickr. <br>
-    Currently working on Continuous Integration using Travis CI.
+    Currently working building a scalable image upload facility to the blogging service.

    <!---
     <ul>